chaos-polymtl/lethe/doc/source/examples/resolved_cfd-dem/sphere-carreau-with-sharp-interface/sphere-carreau-with-sharp-interface.rst

 * (First ``viscosity`` iteration) ``n=0.5``, ``viscosity_0 = 1.0``, ``viscosity_inf = 0``, ``lambda=10`` and ``a=2`` ;
 * (Second ``viscosity`` iteration) ``n=0.5``, ``viscosity_0 = 0.531702``, ``viscosity_inf = 0``, ``lambda=10`` and ``a=2``

-and the first simulation uses the parameters in the Physical Properties section.
+and the first simulation uses the parameters in the **Physical Properties** section.
+For more information on ramping initial conditions, see :doc:`../../../parameters/cfd/initial_conditions`.

 Particle
 ~~~~~~~~~~~~~~~~~~~~

 In this case, we want to define a spherical boundary of radius 0.5 center at (0,0,0) that has no velocity.
-For more information on particle immersed boundary conditions using shar interface, see :doc:`../../../parameters/resolved_cfd-dem/resolved_cfd-dem`.
+For more information on particle immersed boundary conditions using a sharp interface, see :doc:`../../../parameters/resolved_cfd-dem/resolved_cfd-dem`.

 .. code-block:: text